Years 1660-1679

 — Christie's (@ChristiesInc) November 9, 2017

-It will be one of the most remarkable lots of this fall.
-A diamond in an extremely rare color, an exceptional size and a royal provenance dating back to more than three centuries ago.
+The Wittelsbacher is a diamond in an extremely rare color, an exceptional size and a royal provenance dating back to more than three centuries ago.
+This historic piece is contemporary with the Koh-I-Noor.

 This Indian greyish-blue diamond weighing 35.56 carat of VS2 clarity is chosen in 1664 by King Philip IV of Spain to enter the dowry of his daughter, the Infanta Margarita Teresa.
 The princess is well known for being in 1656 the main character of the Meninas of Velazquez.
 So this diamond is a contemporary of the royal glory of the Koh-I-Noor, the Regent and the Orlov.
 Entered in the Bavarian royal family by a marriage in 1722, it was then known as Blaue Wittelsbacher.